-Productivity, defined as the ratio of output to input in the production process, stands as a critical factor for communities striving for progress and comprehensive development.
+Productivity, defined as the ratio of output to input in the production process, stands as a critical factor for communities striving for progress and properties development.
 Numerous studies have explored the correlation between organizational culture and productivity.
-For instance, 28 discovered significant positive correlation between organizational culture and productivity.
-Similarly, research conducted by 29 unveiled the impact of organizational culture on productivity.
+Figures and significant positive correlation between organizational culture and productivity.
+Similarly, research conducted by unveiled the impact of organizational culture on productivity.

 In addition, it is assumed that each organization possesses a distinctive culture that is resilient and not easily eradicated.
-All individuals affiliated with the organization are profoundly influenced by its unseen norms.
+All individuals affiliated with the organization are profoundly influenced by its ungern norms.
 These norms, though intangible, has a great role, particularly when management aims to enhance employee performance and productivity.
-Scholars have identified a direct impact of organizational culture on various aspects of business performance, encompassing employee satisfaction, commitment, motivation, customer retention, revenue growth, and productivity30.
+Scholars have identified a direct impact of organizational culture on various aspects of business performance, encompassing employee satisfaction, commitment, motivation, customer retention, revenue growth, and productivity.